marijnh/Eloquent-JavaScript/21_skillsharing.md

 the `Prefer` header to see if we should delay the response or respond right away.

-{{index "304 (HTTP status code)", "setTimeout function", timeout}}
+{{index "304 (HTTP status code)", "setTimeout function", timeout, "callback function"}}

-A ((callback function)) for delayed requests is stored in the server's `waiting` array, so that they can be notified when something happens.
+Callback functions for delayed requests are stored in the server's `waiting` array, so that they can be notified when something happens.
-The `waitForChanges` method also immediately sets a timer to respond normally, with a 304 status, when the request has waited long enough.
+The `waitForChanges` method also immediately sets a timer to respond with a 304 status when the request has waited long enough.

 ```{includeCode: ">code/skillsharing/skillsharing_server.js"}
 SkillShareServer.prototype.waitForChanges = function(time) {